 "We never intended to become breeders, rather we started with a single Bengal that we fell in love with"

 The story of Mandy's Bengals Cattery started when Kris adopted his first Bengal.
-He was looking for a pet that he could call his companion but didn't want the responsibilities that a pet dog required since he had a busy lifestyle.
+He was looking for a pet that he could call his companion but didn't want a pet dog's responsibilities since he had a busy lifestyle.

 He always had pets growing up from dogs, rabbits, birds, and even a salamander- but never a cat.
-In fact, he had experimented with breeding Samoyed dogs when he was only thirteen years old.
+He had experimented with breeding Samoyed dogs when he was only thirteen years old.
 As this story unfolds, you will see how life has a funny way of coming full circle.

-In the past, he believed that cats wouldn't make for a good pet because they were too independent, or if they were affectionate, he would end up being covered in cat hair after any tender exchanges.
+In the past, he believed that cats wouldn't make for a right pet because they were too independent, or if they were affectionate, he was covered in cat hair after any tender exchanges.

 He had two other (younger) motives as well.
 He wanted his two young children to know what he did growing up, that a family can grow closer with the addition of a pet.

 Around the same time, Kris' sister adopted a brown Bengal.
 When he first saw her kitten, he was in awe.
 The wild-looking mini-leopard more than caught his eye, and he ended up spending more time with the kitten that day than the rest of his family.

 He found out that Bengals were not your typical house cat - they were something extraordinary.
 They originated from the mixing of the wild Asian Leopard with a domestic cat.
 This hybrid is exotic, energetic, playful, athletic, and very intelligent.

 He also discovered that Bengals shed much less than other cats, if anything at all, so he wouldn't have to worry about "de-shedding" himself every time he left the house.